Bear attack: Sloth bears

+Other bears

+Generally, giant pandas will not attack humans.
+They are known for their gentle, docile nature.
+Many recorded panda attacks are a result of humans falling or jumping into their zoo enclosure unexpectedly.

+Spectacled bears rarely attack humans, though they may develop a taste for cattle on occasion.

 History of human–bear relationships

 According to Wild Bears of the Worlds, by Paul Ward and Suzanne Kynaston, human contact with bears has existed since the time of the Neanderthals and the European cave bear around 200,000 to 75,000 years ago.
 There is some evidence of cave bear worship during these early years: between the years 1917 and 1922, Emil Bachler discovered a large stone chest filled with cave bear skulls in the Drachenloch Cave in Switzerland, one of the Wildkirchli; between 1916 and 1922, Konrad Hormann found narrow niches filled with five cave bear skulls.

 Ward and Kynaston go on to report that Cro-Magnon humans, who first appeared nearly 35,000 years ago, show more obvious evidence of cave bear worship in the forms of paintings, sculptures, and engravings; however, there is still some doubt as to whether these works specifically depict the cave bear or the European brown bear.

 In the 1900s, bear populations had been decreasing because of increased hunting of bears for sustenance (done mostly by native peoples such as the Inupiat of Alaska and the Inuvialuit of Canada) and for trophy prizes.
 Polar bear skins became popular as a sign of wealth and prestige, especially in Europe during the Victorian era.
-Comparatively, the pelts of giant panda, were also highly valued, priced at around 176,000 U.S. dollars.
+Comparatively, the pelts of giant pandas were also highly valued, priced at around 176,000 U.S. dollars.
 Settlers, indigenous, villagers and farmers defended their families and livestock by killing the local predators, including bears.
 This practice is still in place where necessary and legal.

 More recently, laws have been instated to protect the dwindling populations of bears; however, as stated in Return of the Grizzly by David Whitman, these laws have increased the tensions between bears and humans.
 While this allows bear populations to recuperate, it also prevents people from killing bears that have invaded their property and killed their livestock.

-Natural weapons and armor
+In 2024, the "man or bear" meme sparked debate that women are more likely to face assault from men than bears.

+Physical characteristics

-The various species of bear are well-developed for survival, both for attaining food and defending against predators, including unarmed humans.
-The different species all have the same general physical characteristics and senses that allow them to adapt to situations that threaten their survival.
+The various species of bear, belonging to the Ursidae family, are well-developed for survival, both for attaining food and defending against predators.